 Do I need a lawyer to defend an unfair dismissal claim?

-If you receive a copy of an unfair dismissal claim from the Fair Work Commission, you need to respond to the allegations.
+If you receive a copy of an unfair dismissal claim from the Fair Work Commission, you must respond to the allegations.
 It is a legal proceeding and needs to be dealt with accordingly.

-Our lawyers can look at the case in hand, review your processes and advise on the best way to go forward.
+Our lawyers can look at the case in hand, review your processes and advise on the best way to proceed.
 The onus is on you to provide the evidence to object to and hopefully have the claim dismissed.

 We are here to help